ash-cache/cs50/README.md

 * **tideman.c** - Implements an election by the Tideman algorithm that produces a condorcet winner - a candidate who best wins against every other candidate.

+### Pset 4: Memory
+* Filter - In this assignment, I applied filters to bitmap images (à la Instagram) to explore how C handles memory.
+I applied grayscale, sepia, and blur filters.
+I also reflected the image and applied an edge detection algorithm to it.